Exploring LTE LPWA IoT

 - 2 Days Instructor Led

 Internet of Things (IoT) is expected to dominate telecom market in the coming years where machines exchange data for intelligent applications.
-Devices and networks supporting Low Power Wide Area (LPWA) IoT often pose unique challenges such as low power, low cost, low mobility, and long battery life.
-This advanced course on LPWA IoT takes a detailed look at 3GPP’s efficient LPWA IoT solutions of LTE-M (also called eMTC or LTE Cat M1) and NB-IoT.
+Devices and networks supporting IoT pose unique challenges such as low power, low cost, low mobility, and long battery life.
+This advanced course on LPWA IoT takes a detailed look at 3GPP’s efficient IoT solutions involving UE Category M1 and UE Category NB1.
 The network architecture enhancements required for IoT such as NIDD and SCEF are described.
+The roles played by IoT-specific protocols such as MQTT-SN, FOTA/SOTA, and DoNAS are summarized.
 A brief overview of the UE module industry is given.
 The architecture of a UE is discussed.
-Wireless optimizations customized for LPWA IoT such as PSM and eDRX are explained.
-Characteristics and operations of UE categories M1 and NB1 and the network in support of LTE-M and NB-IoT are illustrated.
-Key technical features of EC-GSM are briefly described.
+Wireless optimizations customized for IoT are explained.
+Key technical features of EC-GSM are described.
+Characteristics and operations of UE categories M1 and NB1 and the network in support of IoT are illustrated.

 After completing this course, the student will be able to: